riffpointer/MyInstants-Downloader-GUI/README.md

 - Improved search behavior, empty states, and focus handling across dialogs.

 ## Run
-Windows only.
+For now, executable files are published for Windows only.
+But you can run it manually by cloning the repo, installing the dependencies from `requirements.txt`, and running the program manually with `py main.py`.

 ### Portable ZIP
-Download the latest release ZIP, extract it, and run `main.exe`.
+Download the latest release ZIP, extract it, and run `MyInstantsDownloader.exe`.

 ### Installer
 Download the latest installer from the Releases page and run it normally.

-## Project Layout
+## Project Layout (for devs)
 - `main.py` is the Qt entrypoint.
 - `src/ui/` contains the main window and dialogs.
 - `src/workers/` contains scraping, playback, and download workers.